 - The FOUND_ROWS, ROW_COUNT, and LAST_INSERT_ID functions are not supported.
-These functions can be called, but may return invalid results.
+These functions can be called, but may return inaccurate results.

 - The connection pool matches requests to connections by using the

 time_zonevariables.
-If the requests include other session-level system variables, you must execute the SET statement in an explicit way to set these additional variables after the connections are established.
-Otherwise, the connection pool may reuse connections whose system variables have been changed.
+If the requests include other session-level system variables, you must execute the SET statement in an explicit way to specify these additional variables after the connections are established.
+Otherwise, the connection pool may reuse connections whose system variables are changed.

 - If you perform one of the following operations, a connection is locked until the connection is closed.
 The locked connection is not retained in the connection pool and is unavailable to other clients.

 Parallel Query Specifies whether to enable the parallel query feature.
-For more information, see Parallel queries.Note You can configure this feature only after you set the read/write mode to Read Only for a custom cluster endpoint of the PolarDB for MySQL cluster that is compatible with MySQL 8.0.
+For more information, see Parallel query.Note This parameter is supported by only custom cluster endpoints in Read Only mode of PolarDB for MySQL 8.0.